Samit Patel: Fitness issues

 Having been previously included in England's ODI and T20 squads for the tour of the West Indies in March and April 2009, Patel was dropped over fitness concerns.
-Hugh Morris, the director of English cricket, stated that "Samit Patel is a talented cricketer but he, like every other player who joins the senior England team, must be aware of the strict fitness criteria that will be set.
+Hugh Morris, the director of English cricket, stated that "Samit Patel is a talented cricketer but he, like every other player who joins the senior England team, must be aware of the strict fitness criteria that has been set.
 It is extremely frustrating that Samit has not heeded the warnings of his county, Nottinghamshire, and Geoff Miller [national selector] as well as the England management and strength and conditioning team.
 In the circumstances we had no option but to de select him from the tour ... his fitness levels have regressed between his first assessment during the build up to the England Lions tour and the second Test during the first week in New Zealand."

 Despite the setback, in April 2009 Patel was selected for England's 25-man performance squad.
 Having worked to improve his fitness, Patel said "I have had to accept some difficult truths ...
 I don't want to be in a position again where I miss out on selection because of a lack of fitness".
 Initially included in the 30-man preliminary squad for the 2009 ICC World Twenty20, Patel failed to make the final 15-man squad because of ongoing fitness problems.
 Geoff Miller commented "I'm disappointed for us and for him, but we've laid down the rules and players have to abide by them.
 He feels he's been putting the work and time in, but he cannot explain it – the figures are there".

 In September 2009, a year after he was granted an incremental contract with the ECB, Patel's England contract was not renewed for 2009–2010.
 He remained on the fringes of selection, however his level of fitness prevented his selection.
 In January 2010, Miller stated that "He knows what is required ... the ball is in his court now and he has to go away and understand what is necessary".
 When England's provisional 30-man squad for the 2011 World Cup was announced in December that year, Patel was included.
 England coach Andy Flower had commented that Patel's style of play would be well suited to the pitches in the Indian subcontinent, which was hosting the tournament, however persistent fitness problems meant he was not selected in the final squad of 15 and not called up when the squad sustained injuries.